 If you know of anyone in the area that would like to support Streetopia, please let them know about our Donate page, thanks.

-Primary funding for our 20918 event has been received from the National Lotto Commission.
+We’re very happy to announce that primary funding for our 2018 event has been received from the National Lotteries Commission.
 The funding will assist our 2018 event in the following areas:

 – event site infrastructure